 Recommendations for dosing in patients with ARIA-E and ARIA-H depend on clinical symptoms and radiographic severity.
 Depending on ARIA severity, use clinical judgment in considering whether to continue dosing, interrupt treatment, or permanently discontinue Kisunla.1 See Prescribing Information for additional dosing considerations.

-In a Phase 3 clinical trial, dosing was stopped in response to observed effects on amyloid imaging.
+In Phase 3 clinical trials, dosing was stopped in response to observed effects on amyloid imaging.
 Amyloid PET values may increase after treatment with Kisunla is stopped.
 There are no data beyond the 76-week duration of TRAILBLAZER-ALZ 2 to guide whether additional dosing with Kisunla may be needed for longer-term clinical benefit.1

 SELECT IMPORTANT SAFETY INFORMATION